 Every so often, our conversations would be interrupted by the ring of the kitchen phone—an incoming call from the café in need of more donuts.
 Without hesitation, someone would quickly stack several racks of donuts onto a small cart and wheel them away.

 I was in awe of the entire process, and of the genuine zeal each of these ladies had for their work.
 It was intense and hectic, but there was a strong sense of camaraderie that made it a pleasure to be around.
 Just from my brief visit, it’s obvious that Wall Drug is doing something right.
-Sure, it’s a roadside attraction and a proud tourist trap—but it’s also so much more.
+Sure, it’s a roadside attraction—but it’s also so much more.

 So when you spot the first Wall Drug billboard 500 miles away, spend the next stretch of your drive picturing the friendly workers who are preparing the fresh donuts, cookies, and pies for all to enjoy.
 And when you reach Exit 110, stop in for a visit and try their famous hot beef sandwich or a buffalo burger.
 Get your picture on the jackalope and sip on some free ice water.
 But most importantly, share a smile with one of the Wall Drug employees—they are the true gems that will make your visit complete.